e-d-i-n-i/owasp-juice-shop-2023/010 - Access the Confidential Document/README.md

      ```plaintext
      Check out our boring terms of use if you are interested in such lame stuff
      ```
-   - Hover over this link to reveal its destination.
-You should see an IP address indicating an FTP server:
+   - Hover over this link to reveal its destination. we should see an IP address indicating an FTP server:
      `plaintext
 127.0.0.1:42000/ftp/legal.md
 `